severe-chlamydia-in-eye-infection

 Overview

-Chlamydial conjunctivitis or pink eye is an eye infection caused by coming in contact with a person having genital chlamydia, which is a sexually transmitted disease.
-Moreover, about 20-50% of newborns contract neonatal chlamydial conjunctivitis, which transfers from the mother with cervical chlamydia during birth.
-As per a study published in the Journal of the American Medical Association, out of all acute conjunctivitis, 1.8-5.6% of infections are due to chlamydia in adults.
+Chlamydial conjunctivitis, or pink eye, is an eye infection that usually occurs when infected genital secretions reach the eye, often through hand-to-eye spread during sexual exposure.
+Moreover, about 20-50% of newborns contract neonatal chlamydial conjunctivitis, which is transferred from the mother with cervical chlamydia during birth.
+As per a study published in the Journal of the American Medical Association, out of all acute conjunctivitis cases, 1.8-5.6% of infections are due to chlamydia in adults.
 It is a bacterial STI that is more common in young women.

 What is chlamydial conjunctivitis?

 Chlamydia is an STD and can affect the eyes if the semen or genital fluid of the person suffering from the infection comes in contact with the eyes.
 Additionally, newborns can contract ocular chlamydia infection if the mother suffers from an illness while giving birth.
-It can be unilateral or bilateral, which means it usually affects one eye but can also affect both eyes.
+It can be unilateral or bilateral, meaning it typically affects one eye but can also affect both eyes.

 How is eye chlamydia cured?
 Ask an Online Doctor

-The infection ultimately takes 1-4 weeks in newborns to develop since the initial exposure.
-Other STD in eye symptoms includes swelling, pink eye, and bloody or watery chlamydia eye discharge.
-In some cases, a pseudomembrane develops that covers the eye whites.
+In newborns, symptoms usually begin 5–12 days after birth.
+Other STD eye symptoms include swelling, pink eye, and bloody or watery chlamydia eye discharge.
+In some cases, a pseudomembrane develops that covers the whites of the eye.
 These STI symptoms take a while to appear post-delivery.
 However, they can occur sooner if the amniotic sac ruptures during delivery.

-• Females: Women experience pain while urinating or during intercourse, bleeding between periods of intercourse, pelvic or abdominal pain, and unusual vaginal discharge.
+• Females: Women experience pain while urinating, pain during sex, bleeding between periods or after sex, pelvic pain, and abnormal vaginal discharge.

 How do you get chlamydia in your eye?